uutzinger/pyIMU/README.md

 Download the library and ```pip3 install -e .``` or omit the -e switch to install into python's site packages.

 ## pyIMU.madgwick
-Contains pose sensor fusion based on Sebastian Madgwick [Dissertation](https://x-io.co.uk/downloads/madgwick_internal_report.pdf)
+Contains pose sensor fusion based on Sebastian Madgwick [dissertation work](https://x-io.co.uk/downloads/madgwick_internal_report.pdf) and work by [Mario Garcia] (https://pypi.org/project/AHRS/) as well as work by Richardson Tech (RTIMU).

+There is newer [implementation](https://pypi.org/project/imufusion/) based on an alternative approach in the Madgwick [thesis](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.681552) which is implemented in C with a Python API.

 ### Magdwick Class
 Incremental sensor fusion to compute pose quaternion from accelerometer, gyroscope and optional magnetometer.